Advancing Women Artists Foundation – Rediscovering Female Artists in Florence

-The Advancing Women Artists Foundation (AWA) is a group that aims to restore female artists to the world.
-Founded by the late Jane Fortune after a trip to Florence, Italy, the foundation works to identify, restore, and display works by female artists that are currently in museum storage in Florence and the wider Tuscany area.
+The Advancing Women Artists foundation (AWA) is a group that aims to restore female artists to the world.
+Founded by Jane Fortune after a trip to Florence, Italy, the foundation works to identify, restore, and display works by female artists that are currently in museum storage in Florence and the wider Tuscany area.
 The organization is made up pretty much entirely of women, and it employs female researchers and restorers.

 According to its website, the Advancing Women Artists Foundation has a three-part approach to achieving its goals – research, restoration, and exhibition.
 First, artworks have to be identified in museum storage and then cataloged.
 Florentine museums sometimes partner with AWA to discover these forgotten works in their collections, since Florence has a particularly large number of works by pre-1900 female artists.
 Once pieces have been identified, research on the artwork and the artist helps build a strong case for the next two phases.